deltachat/deltachat-pages/en/help.md

 **End-to-end encryption takes place automatically**: after a first message was received from an Autocrypt-capable contact.
-Delta Chat defaults to using end-to-end encryption with that contact (and vice versa).
+Delta Chat defaults to using end-to-end encryption with that contact, and the other way round.

 **End-to-end encryption automatically spreads**: if you create a group chat with contacts where you previously established end-to-end encryption